jywu20/Trion-arpes/simplified/exciton-wave-function.md

 Note that the intensity of the $v = 1, c = 1$ transition is absent near the K valley, meaning that the electron constituent has a spin opposite to that of the valence band.
+The random gauge factor in this wave function is *not* eliminated, because the $A^{1s}$ exciton used above is the like-spin exciton, and not the unlike-spin exciton.

 Below is an illustration of the structure of a like-spin A exciton: